 (Or rather My selected excerpts of history) because who could explain every major and miner event?

-Old dock near the site of the Seminole War Fort Anne, a blockhouse which guarded the old Haulover Canal.
+Kayaking along an old dock near the site of the Seminole War Fort Anne, a blockhouse which guarded the old Haulover Canal.

 Shell midden (Native American shell garbage pile) exposed along the Banana River by feral hogs.
 Another reason to like bacon.

 Please keep in mind that when signing the free refuge fishing permit that you are acknowledging that all artifacts protected & are prohibited from collecting.
 (Photograph only)